 When to disclose.
 Timeliness of disclosure enhances its value; this holds true for bank loans.
 Simply including information about a transaction in the next annual financial statement or in the next bond offering document is not sufficient from a timeliness perspective.
-The period of time that could pass between the execution of the bank loan and the release of the obligor's next financial statement or offering document creates an unacceptable gap in investors' knowledge of an issuer's credit position.
-Investors' decisions to continue to hold or to sell existing paper could be changed immediately upon execution of a bank loan.
-Therefore, disclosure should be made as soon as possible following the closing of the bank loan and ideally prior to its execution.
-However, at a minimum, the timing of the disclosure of bank loans should be consistent with the SEC's Rule 15c2-12 requirement for material events.
-This would mean disclosure of the bank loan within 10 business days of its execution.
+The period of time that could pass between the execution of the bank loan and the release of the obligor's next financial statement or offering document creates an unacceptable gap in investors' knowledge.
+Therefore, disclosure should be made-at a minimum-as soon as possible following the closing of the bank loan and ideally prior to its execution.
+To be consistent with disclosure of material events under SEC Rule 15c2-12, this would occur within 10 business days of closing.
+Although this time period is short, like the weakness discussed above in regard to California Bill No. 2274's time period, investors' decisions to continue to hold or to sell existing paper could be changed immediately upon execution of a bank loan.
+Thus the earlier the bank loan provisions are disclosed, the better-preferably concurrent with, if not prior to, final execution of the bank loan.